 This 260-foot-tall cascade in the eastern Catskill Mountains impresses with its natural grandeur as well as its art-history pedigree.
 Hymned by poets and immortalized by painters, Kaaterskill Falls was a favorite of 19th-century Hudson River School artists, who regularly depicted the site—with its dramatic, two-tiered layout divided by a clear pool and surrounded by a verdant valley—as an American Eden.
 In Kaaterskill Wild Forest east of Hunter, a 1.5-mile round-trip trail off Laurel House Road (named after a hotel built in the 1800s, when this was one of the country’s first tourist attractions) starts near a viewing platform overlooking the falls, then descends a moderately steep slope to the pools at the base.
-(The classic Kaaterskill Falls Trail, which begins at the bottom, closed temporarily in 2020 for safety improvements.)
 If you visit on June 19, keep an ear out for the ghostly barks of a dog said to haunt the spot ever since leaping over the precipice on that date in 1868.

 For more information: Visit the Kaaterskill Wild Forest website.